-During the year ended 31 December 2021, the Group did not enter into any transactions which need to be disclosed as connected transactions or continuing connected transactions pursuant to Chapter 20 of the GEM Listing Rules (2020: Nil).
+During the year ended 31 December 2023, the Group entered into connected transactions or continuing connected transactions pursuant to Chapter 20 of the GEM Listing Rules amounted to SGD61,400 (2022: Nil).

-During the year ended 31 December 2021, the Group did not enter into any related party transaction(s) (2020: Nil).
+During the year ended 31 December 2023, the Group did not entered into any related party transaction(s) (2022: Nil).

-Details of the related party transactions undertaken by the Group are set out in note 31 to the consolidated financial statements.
+Details of the related party transactions undertaken by the Group are set out in note 32 to the consolidated financial statements.
 The Directors consider that those related party transactions did not fall under the definition of "connected transaction" or "continuing connected transaction" in Chapter 20 of the GEM Listing Rules which are required to comply with any of the reporting, announcement or independent shareholders' approval requirements.
 The Group has complied with the disclosure requirements in accordance with Chapter 20 of the GEM Listing Rules.